lucjones20/ES-synth-starter/README.md

 >
 >* _(Also mention: The parts of the code containing "compile-time options" that allowed us to measure the execution time of each task (pt.
 14 of *Non-functional specifications*))_

 &nbsp;
+### Shared resources
+* recording vector: Used to store each track and used by scanKeyTask (in menu.cpp with pointer reference as well), displayTask, sendTask and recieveTask.
+It is protected by the recordMutex semaphore.
+* notesPlayed: used by displayTask and scanKeyTask and it is protected by keyArrayMutex semaphore.
+* keyPress: used by recieveTask and displayTask and it is protected by keyArrayMutex semaphore.
+* amplitudeAmp, amplitudeState, currentStepMap: used by recieveTask, scanKeyTask and sampleISR interrupt.
+It was a bit more challanging to protect this but achieved thread safety by using an atomic bool and compare swaps.
+It has two different usege:
+    * One with an if(compare and swap) which tries to acces it, if it is not available it just skips it.
+    * One with a while(compare and swap) which blocks the thread until available -> important for message recieves
+* queue for outgoing message and incomming message: protected by CAN_TX_Semaphore as detailed in the lab tutorials
+* Knob and menu parameters: many parameters from these classes can be accessed from multiple threads at any time ensured by using atomic variables with atomic operations.

+ ## Deadlocks:
+ Our implementation according to our analysis is completely deadlock free.
+The only interdependent mutex usage is using recordingMutex while inside the critical section of keyArrayMutex in scanKey task.
+However since this is our only interdependent mutex usage it is ensured that even if one of the mutexes are taken they will be freed without requiring the other mutex.

+&nbsp;
 ScanKeyTask: 8430 / 32 = 263 $\mu s$